UltimateNova1203/mgs2-pchd/README.md

 # Metal Gear Solid 2: Substance PC "HD"

 Higher quality assets for Metal Gear Solid 2: Substance for PC.
 The goal is to maximize the quality of assets that the engine will allow.
+I'd like to put something here.
+Excuse me, Hirano-san.

 ## Getting Started